 April 2021 UPDATE: Growing marijuana for medical use is still allowed in Washington.
 Although Washington state closed its dispensaries, medical users can still grow a small number of plants without registering or more if they do.
 In true Washington style, the rules are not like any other state.

 Please note: ILGM is NOT a legal adviser.
 Information contained in this website is intended as general introductory information only.
 The information contained on this website is not legal advice.
 It should not be construed as legal advice and should not be relied upon as such.

-- Rules on Cooperative Gardens and Registering as a Patient
+- Rules on cooperative gardens and registering as a patient in WA

 - Medical marijuana in Washington

 - How much marijuana can you grow legally in Washington

 - FAQs about marijuana growing laws in Washington

 - Other updates